englishextra/img-lightbox/README.md

 ### Setup

-`class` "img-lightbox-link" is required and hardcoded.
+`class` "img-lightbox-link" can be any name you choose.

+`data-src` is deprecated, but supported for compatibility.

-`data-src` is required, and contains URL of your image.
+`href` is required, and contains URL of your image.

 [![Build Status](https://farm1.staticflickr.com/955/27854475488_5f82a379ca_z.jpg)](https://farm1.staticflickr.com/955/27854475488_5f82a379ca_z.jpg)